Why is energy giant Iran facing gas shortages? – DW – 12/19/2024

 Iranian officials blame Western sanctions for the gas shortages.

-The sanctions, aimed at curbing Tehran's nuclear and ballistic missile programs, have been targeted against Iran's oil exports, banking and shipping, among other sectors.
+The sanctions, aimed at curbing Tehran's nuclear and ballistic missile programs, have targeted Iran's oil exports, banking and shipping, among other sectors.
 The measures effectively crippled the country's economy.

 Tehran claims the sanctions have hindered investments in gas field development, power plant construction, and efficiency improvements.
 However, this explanation fails to address underlying systemic issues.